seisatsu/Tsunagari/README.txt

 Alpha and Beta phases, but a game editor suite will be shipped with the first major release.

+Note: Tsunagari will only compile with Gosu's GIT development branch.

 Requirements:
 NAME		LICENSE	  LINK
 libboost        (BOOST) - http://www.boost.org/